 Besides, the chargeback procedure is unwilling for online stores since it bears all the refund costs.
 Merchant are usually fined for chargebacks.
 Each bank sets its own tariffs for fines.

 Most acquirers do not look at the number of chargebacks; they compare the percentage of the number of chargebacks to the number of sales for 1 calendar month.
-At the same time, it is highly likely that the acquirer will ask the merchant for an explanation even if the amount of chargebacks has exceeded 1.5% for Visa and 0.5% for Mastercard.
+At the same time, it is highly likely that the acquirer will ask the merchant for an explanation even if the amount of chargebacks has exceeded the threshold set by a credit card network.

 How to Minimize the Number of Chargebacks?

-Thus, it is logical that online stores and companies should try to minimize the number of chargebacks.
+Thus, it is logical that online stores and companies should try to minimize the number of disputes and chargebacks.
 Here are some tips on how to do it:

 - Online stores usually have a section on the Terms and Conditions, where all the cases for refund are specified.
 Take a responsible approach to develop this document since it will regulate your further cooperation with customers.

-Usually, clients understand that the chargeback procedure and the actual refund take a lot of time, therefore, usually, they always try to resolve the issue with the merchant themselves.
+Usually, clients who pay with credit cards understand that processing chargebacks and the actual refund take a lot of time.
+Therefore, usually, they always try to resolve the issue via a direct dispute with the merchant.

 - Place a detailed description of the services and goods provided on your website, attach photographs, indicate the dimensions and other necessary characteristics of the goods.